RE3-Github-Organization/circle2web/content/about.md

 ---
 title: About Us
-description_markdown: Safely Navigating the Breakwaters of Cybersecurity bringing together your existing security technology investments creating value through integration and process maturity.
+description_markdown: Safely navigating the breakwaters of cybersecurity by bringing together your existing security technology investments and creating value through integration and process maturity.
 image: ''
 sections:
 - title: Our Story